 For an SMAS or deep plane facelift, Dr. Raval will make incisions that begin at the temples and continue around the ear to the lower scalp.
 He will detach deep muscles and connective tissues, lift and re-suspend them to tighten the underlying foundation of the lower face.
-This is far more effective at achieving a younger look than the old style facelift that over-tightened skin.

 Dr. Raval will then remove any excess skin.
 He may also make a small incision under the chin, if needed to remove fat under the chin or along the jawline.